Tallinn: Economy

 Tallinn has a highly diversified economy with particular strengths in information technology, tourism and logistics.
-Over half of the Estonian GDP is created in Tallinn.
+More than half of Estonia's GDP is created in Tallinn.
 In 2008, the GDP per capita of Tallinn stood at 172% of the Estonian average.

 In addition to longtime functions as seaport and capital city, Tallinn has seen development of an information technology sector; in its 13 December 2005, edition, The New York Times characterised Estonia as "a sort of Silicon Valley on the Baltic Sea".
 One of Tallinn's sister cities is the Silicon Valley town of Los Gatos, California.
 Skype is one of the best-known of several Estonian start-ups originating from Tallinn.
 Many start-ups have originated from the Institute of Cybernetics.
 In recent years, Tallinn has gradually been becoming one of the main IT centres of Europe, with the Cooperative Cyber Defence Centre of Excellence (CCD COE) of NATO, eu-LISA, the EU Digital Agency and the IT development centres of large corporations, such as TeliaSonera and Kuehne + Nagel being based in the city.
-Smaller start-up incubators like Garage48 and Game Founders have helped to provide support to teams from Estonia and around the world looking for support, development and networking opportunities.

 Tallinn receives 4.3 million visitors annually, a figure that has grown steadily over the past decade.
 The Finns are especially a common sight in Tallinn; on average, about 20,000–40,000 Finnish tourists visit the city between June and October.
 Most of the visitors come from Europe, though Tallinn has also become increasingly visited by tourists from the Asia-Pacific region.

 Tallinn Passenger Port is one of the busiest cruise destinations on the Baltic Sea, it served more than 520,000 cruise passengers in 2013.